Energy Information Program – Glossary

 Demand charge: A monthly charge which covers the fixed costs of a pipeline under a Straight Fixed Variable Toll Design.
 The demand charge is based on the daily contracted quantity and is payable regardless of quantities transported.
 See Straight fixed variable toll design.

 Demand-side management: Actions taken by a utility resulting in a sustained reduction in energy demand by its customers.
 This can reduce or delay new capital investments in power plants, pipelines, or other infrastructure and improve overall system efficiency.

-Depreciation: A non-cash expense charged against earnings which allows the owner of an asset to recover its capital cost over its estimated useful life.
+Depreciation: A non-cash expense charged against earnings to write off the cost of an asset during its estimated useful life.

 Distance of haul: The distance the product is scheduled to be moved.

 Distillates: Hydrocarbon solvents produced from crude oil, which include kerosene, naphtha, and Stoddard solvent.

 Distribution pipelines: A system of relatively small diameter pipes that deliver products to individual homes or businesses, usually within a city.